-Since studying Benedictine spirituality I’ve been led to become a Benedictine Oblate.
+After studying Benedictine spirituality I was led to become a Benedictine Oblate.
 Oblates are ordinary people who dedicate their lives to God like monks.
 But rather than taking vows and living secluded lives behind the wall of a monastery, Oblates make spiritual commitments that are lived outside the wall in our ordinary lives.
 Saint Benedict has written what he calls The 12 Steps of Humility in his monastic rule.
 In studying these rules I’ve discovered an amazing correlation to the traditional Twelve Steps of Recovery.
 As a result, I focused a couple of years on blending Benedictine principles with the 12 Steps of Recovery.

-At Reaching Hurting Women we will continue learning new and healthy ways of coping with our daily struggles.
-With the healing power of the Holy Spirit as our guide, we will be integrating 12 Step recovery principles with Benedictine Spirituality and other contemplative practices like mindfulness, journaling, contemplative art therapy like coloring, lectio divina or sacred reading, centering prayer or meditation, yoga, chanting prayer, and many others.
-It is my hope that you will journey with me as we step into a more peaceful way of recovering from the hurts, habits and hang-ups that have held us captive for too long.
+At Reaching Hurting Women we continue learning new and healthy ways to overcome our daily struggles.
+With the healing power of the Holy Spirit as our guide, we integrate 12 Step recovery principles with journaling, prayer, Scripture confession, soaking with inspirational music in God’s Presence and others.
+It’s my hope that you will journey with me as we walk into our victorious recovery over the hurts, habits and hang-ups that have held us captive for too long.

 The RHW site is a budding plant always growing and changing.
 The practices of contemplative spirituality will continue to evolve but the mission remains constant: “To share Christ’s love, hope and healing with women everywhere.”
 I’m looking forward to exploring and sharing the exciting new directions God is taking RHW.
 Over the years ahead I hope to relaunch the podcast, add speaking engagements and women’s retreats, release my book(s) and much more.